ykallus/SofaBounds/README.md

 # sofa-bounds
 Calculates bounds on the sofa moving problem

-The program depends on CGAL (The Computational Geometry Algorithms Library) and GMP (GNU Multiple Precision Arithmetic Library)
+The program depends on CGAL (The Computational Geometry Algorithms Library) and GMP (GNU Multiple Precision Arithmetic Library).
+Tested to work with CGAL 4.12 and Boost 1.67.

 On a typical setup, you will compile the program with the following command: